• Skip to primary navigation

 Best Adobong Talong (Eggplant Adobo)

-Try my savory vegan binakol or these fresh tofu wraps for more easy plant-based meals.
+Try my vegan binakol or tofu wraps for more easy plant-based Filipino recipes.

 Adobong Talong next to a bowl of fresh hot rice